waketzheng/bumpversion2/README.md

 As the excellent original projects ([bumpversion](https://github.com/peritus/bumpversion)/[bump2version](https://github.com/c4urself/bump2version)) are no longer maintained.

-I make this fork to fix sha error when installing fast-dev-cli that requires bumpversion.
+I make this fork to fix some errors.
+It would be a pleasure to merge it back to the origins.

 ## Overview